CamelJohn/CamelJohn/README.md

 - 👋 Hi, I’m Jonathan
-- 👀 I’m interested in programming (I love all things backend, devops, network & database (& I do frontend as well).
+- 👀 I’m interested in programming (I love all things backend, devops, network & database (& I do frontend as well)).
-- 🌱 I’m currently learning all things JavaScript/TypeScript
+- 🌱 I’m currently learning all things JavaScript/TypeScript, AWS, cloud in generat, terraform, cloudformation, k8s, docker.
 - 💞️ I’m looking to collaborate on anything really.
 - 📫 How to reach me Jonathan23986@gmail.com